SWARAJ-42/Machine_Learning_Models/Logistic_regression/README.md

 # User Guide
 There are two main files on this project.

-* <a href="./Logistic_regression.py">Logistic_regression.py</a> : My implementation of Logistic regression from scratch.
+* [Logistic_regression.py](./Logistic_regression.py) : My implementation of Logistic regression from scratch.
-* <a href="./sklearn_Logistic_regression.py">sklearn_Logistic_regression.py</a> : My implementation of Logistic regression using the scikit-learn Library.
+* [skLearn_Logistic_regression.py](./skLearn_Logistic_regression.py) : My implementation of Logistic regression using the scikit-learn Library.

-Simply run the python files to get the accuracy on both training set and test set by both implementations.
+Simply run the python files to run the models with hypertuning and get the various scores on both training set and test set by both implementations.

 # Logistic Regression
 The principal use of the logistic regression is in classification assignments where the objective is to estimate the likelihood that a given instance belongs to a particular class.
 Regression is used because it uses a sigmoid function to estimate the probability for the given class using the output of a linear regression function as input.